House rejects effort to censure New Jersey congresswoman over actions at detention center

 The House has censured members on 28 occasions before, but the punishment has increasingly been delivered on a partisan basis in recent years.

-Democrats retaliated just hours before the McIver vote with a censure resolution of their own against Rep. Cory Mills, R-Fla., who has been accused by a beauty pageant titleholder of threatening to release intimate videos and private images of her after she ended their romantic relationship, according to a report filed with law enforcement.
+Democrats retaliated just hours before the McIver vote with the introduction of a censure resolution against Rep. Cory Mills, R-Fla., who has been accused by a beauty pageant titleholder of threatening to release intimate videos and private images of her after she ended their romantic relationship, according to a report filed with law enforcement.
 Mills has denied the allegations.

 Mills is also facing an ethics investigation into whether he violated campaign finance laws or held federal contracts while in office.